bigbadcode1/real-time-music-map/database/README.md

    docker compose up
    ```

-3. Initialize the database by running the SQL scripts (you can use a client like psql or Azure Database)
+3. The database will be initialized with the schema and functions from the SQL scripts

 ### Volumes
 - Data is persisted in a Docker volume named `music_map_pgdata`

-### Configuration
-- PostgreSQL version: 14.5-alpine
-- Port: 5432 (mapped to host)

-## Usage
+## Connection Details

 To connect to the database:
 - Host: `localhost` (or your Docker host IP)